danscotson/ScaleBarIT/ScaleBarITHelp.md

   - Made an error or want to reload another image/start again.

-### 2. Font
+### 2. Scale Bar Appearance
+- Customise the colour of the scale bar and font.

-  - Change the font name, size and font weight (e.g. 'normal' and 'bold')
+- Customise the font name, font size and font weight (e.g. bold or normal).
-  - Change the font colour

-### 3. Appearance
+- Choose whether a pad bar is added to the image.
+This increases the size of the image to ensure the scale bar isn't overlaid onto your image.
+The pad bar's height can also be customised.
+- Select position of the scale bar (e.g. bottom left or bottom right).
 - Change the style of the scale bar - solid rectangle or H shape.
 The thickness of the H can also be set here.
-    - Height of the footer (i.e. chosen as a % of the entire image').
-   - Change the colour of the scale bar (font colour can be updated in the font menu).
-- Select position of the scale bar (e.g. bottom left or bottom right).

- ###  4. Edit Image
+ ###  3. Edit Image

   - Rotate the image clockwise or anticlockwise by 90°.

-  ### 5. Save settings
+  ### 4. Save settings

   - Change the resolution of the saved image.

-### 6. Measure
+### 5. Measure

 - Measure between two points on your image once the pixel size is set.
 Select menu, click on point to point distance and you can create a line.
 The distance of the line will automatically update in the feedback to user button and also if you hover over the line.

- ### 7. Info
+ ### 6. Info

  - Copyright notice details will display within the user interface of the app.